Resurrecting the Champ: Plot

 Erik Kernan Jr. is a young fledgling journalist employed by The Denver Times.
-Frustrated, Kernan struggles with his supervising editor Ralph Metz concerning rudimentary coverage over his articles related to professional sports.
-Metz views Kernan's editorial work as bland and uninspiring considering his recently deceased father was a famous sportscaster.
+Frustrated, Kernan struggles with his supervising editor Ralph Metz concerning rudimentary coverage of his articles related to professional sports.
+Metz views Kernan's editorial work as bland and uninspiring, considering that his recently deceased father was a famous sportscaster.
 Kernan is separated from his wife, Joyce, who also works at the newspaper, and worries that he might be losing touch with their young son, Teddy.

 In an alley near the Denver Coliseum, three rowdy young men taunt an elderly homeless man, who calls himself "Champ" and claims to have been a professional boxer.
 As the men begin to assault him, Kernan, leaving a boxing match he was covering at the venue, comes to his aid.
 Kernan eventually learns that Champ was once a famous former heavyweight boxing contender, Bob Satterfield.

 During an interview with a magazine publisher named Whitley, Kernan informs him that he has an influential story about Satterfield.
-At the same time, Champ is reluctant to cooperate for any biographical piece.
-In order to gain Champ's confidence for the chronicle, Kernan recruits an associate at the newspaper, Polly, to assist him in retrieving information about his past.
+At the same time, Champ is reluctant to cooperate with any biographical piece, claiming the memories are too painful for him.
+To gain Champ's confidence for the chronicle, Kernan recruits an associate at the newspaper, Polly, to assist him in retrieving information about his past.
+He also sincerely tries to help Champ reconcile with his son and ex-wife, seeing his possible future reflected in that family, one which he’s desperate to avoid.

 The magazine ultimately publishes Kernan's article.
 It wins acclaim from readers and journalists alike.
 The story even draws the attention of a TV personality from Showtime, Flak, who boldly suggests it should be nominated for a Pulitzer Prize.
 But the intense publicity brings Kernan into contact with elderly folk who knew Satterfield personally, and are adamant that he's deceased.
-Kernan later learns that Champ is in fact a lesser known boxing contender, Tommy Kincaid, whom Satterfield once defeated in the ring.
+Kernan later learns that Champ is a lesser known boxing contender, Tommy Kincaid, whom Satterfield once defeated in the ring.
 He makes a conscious choice and decides to inform his editors about the profile error.
 However, before he can do so, he learns that he and the newspaper are being sued by Satterfield's son, Robert.
 Satterfield Jr. is angered, since it had been long known to a number of people that Champ had a lengthy history of impersonating his father.
 Metz derides Kernan for not having done due diligence in examining Champ's authenticity regarding his past.
+It is also discovered that Champ’s real son joined a gang when he discovered his father’s real identity and was devastatingly disappointed, and was killed in a street fight, leading to Champ’s marriage failing and him ending up homeless for 20 years, due to his ex-wife being unable to forgive him, and Champ being unable to forgive himself.